✏️Exploring Collective Nouns: A Fun Poetry Challenge

 Continue reading

-Letters to Mother Goose Series: Moon
+Letters to Mother Goose Series: Poetry from the Moon

 You know Mother Goose writes in rhyme, but do you know her characters are poets too?
 Welcome to week eleven of my Letters to Mother Goose poetry series!
 Join me today and all summer long as I share my series of poems (just three more left) written to Mother Goose by the characters she created in response to her wish upon a star: